Evaluating Low-Light Image Enhancement Across Multiple Intensity Levels: Experiments

 Table~\ref{tab:levels} presents $\Delta E_{76}$ and PSNR$_L$ results on the DSLR split of MILL-s across different brightness levels.
 Several interesting patterns emerge.
 First, certain methods, such as RUAS and FourLLIE, exhibit degraded performance as brightness increases, suggesting specialization for extremely low-light conditions at the expense of failing at correcting images at higher intensity levels.
 Conversely, recent methods demonstrate greater consistency across intensity levels.
 The first row shows input image quality: while all methods successfully enhance severely underexposed images (lower levels), most fail to improve moderately underexposed images (higher levels), indicating that robustness across varying intensities remains an open challenge.
 Notably, our modifications to Retinexformer yield improvements across all intensity levels (except Level 1, where PromptNorm achieves the best performance with 40 times more parameters).

 Table~\ref{tab:avg} reports performance averaged across all intensity levels for both the DSLR and smartphone splits of MILL-s, using three full-reference metrics: PSNR$_L$, PSNR$_C$ (on RGB), and SSIM; one perceptual full-reference metric: LPIPS~\cite{lpips}; two color similarity metrics: $\Delta E_{76}$ and MS-SWD~\cite{ms-swd}; and two non-reference metrics: NIQE~\cite{niqe}, and Brisque~\cite{brisque}.
 Surprisingly, several methods fail to improve upon the input images on average.
 As demonstrated in Table~\ref{tab:levels}, these methods enhance extremely low-light images but degrade moderately underexposed images, resulting in net negative impact.
 This observation highlights the difficulty of achieving robust LLIE across variable intensity levels.
 Retinexformer achieves the best performance, followed closely by PromptNorm and LLFormer.
 This indicates that Restormer-based architectures perform well for this task.
 We therefore select Retinexformer as our baseline due to its superior performance and parameter efficiency.
-Our proposed method further improves upon Retinexformer by 4.6dB in PSNR$_{L}$, 3.8dB in PSNR$_C$, and 1.2 in $\Delta E_{76}$ on the DSLR split and 0.5dB in PSNR$_{L}$, PSNR$_{C}$, and 0.5 $\Delta E_{76}$ units on the smartphone split.
+Our proposed method further improves upon Retinexformer.
 The smartphone split proves more challenging across all methods due to inferior sensor quality.
-However, our proposed auxiliary loss terms achieve superior performance in most metrics.